Optimization using MATLAB

 $$ \begin{equation} \begin{aligned} \underset{x,t}{\rm{minimize}} \quad & t\\ \rm{s.t.} \quad & \Vert Q_0^{\frac{1}{2}}x + Q_0^{-\frac{1}{2}}r_0 \Vert \leq t,\\ & \Vert Q_i^{\frac{1}{2}}x + Q_i^{-\frac{1}{2}}r_i \Vert \leq d_i, \ i = 1,\ldots, n\\ \end{aligned} \end{equation} $$ where $d_i = \Vert Q_i^{-\frac{1}{2}}r_i \Vert^2 - c_i$.

-Note that we have considered in the previous example $Q_i, i=0,\ldots, n$ to be positive definite, however, the problem can also be re-written for positive semidefinite matrices, refer: here
+Note that in the previous example, we considered $Q_i, i=0,\ldots, n$ to be positive definite.
+However, the problem can also be reformulated for positive semidefinite matrices.
+For a comprehensive reference on this reformulation, please refer: here

-Also, note that for the general SOCP problem, there is no structure assumption on $A_i, i =1,\ldots, n$ matrices, i.e., they need not be PSD or PD.
+Also, note that for the general SOCP problem, there are no structural assumptions on the $A_i, i =1,\ldots, n$ matrices, i.e., they need not be PSD or PD.

 Example on how to model SOCP with coneprog of MATLAB